Trust Bank

 Irrevocable trusts can be created for various reasons, such as giving more financial security to your family or loved ones and, in some instances, gaining additional tax benefits.

-With a charitable lead trust, you must allocate an income stream to a qualified charity for the required time.
-At the expiry of the specified period, any remaining funds would be distributed to selected individuals.
+With a charitable lead trust, you allocate an income stream to a qualified charity for the required time.
+At the expiry of the specified period, any remaining funds are distributed to selected individuals.

 With a charitable remainder trust, you would allocate an income stream to a beneficiary.
 After the death of the final income beneficiary, the remainder of those assets would be distributed to qualified charities.